-One of the core functionalities of the ROSflight autopilot is to allow the onboard computer to send control setpoints to the embedded flight controller.
-These setpoints would typically be computed by a controller running as a ROS node, normally on the onboard computer.
+One of the core functionalities of the ROSflight autopilot is to allow the companion computer to send control setpoints to the embedded flight controller.
+These setpoints would typically be computed by a controller running as a ROS node, normally on the companion computer.

-Control setpoints are sent to the autopilot by publishing to the
+Control setpoints are sent to the flight controller by publishing to the

 /command topic that is advertised by the

 rosflight_io node.
-This topic accepts message of type
+This topic accepts messages of type

 rosflight_msgs/Command, which have the following structure:

 std_msgs/Header header uint8 mode uint8 ignore float32 x float32 y float32 z float32 F

 header field is a standard ROS message header.
 The